Probably only two, maybe three more chapters haven't decided yet, until the end. I'm both sad and happy about that.

 Astrid awoke still feeling utterly exhausted from the events of the previous day, was it still the previous day?
 Astrid felt as if she'd been asleep for days, but still didn't feel well rested.
 She idly wondered if this was a side effect from the joining or just a result of her foolish, but necessary, actions.
-As Astrid became more awake she became more aware of her surrounding and began to panic, she was not in her room nor was she in the gorge that she had quickly became accustomed too.
+As Astrid became more awake she became more aware of her surrounding and began to panic, she was not in her room nor was she in the cove that she had quickly became accustomed too.
 She vaguely heard voices in the distance, but she was still too dazed to recognize the voices or distinguish what they were saying.
 As her senses slowly began to return to her she began to recognize the house she was in as the elders, which allowed her to relax.
-The last thing she remembered was Hiccup cradling her as she collapse, so it made sense that he would bring her here.
+The last thing she remembered was Hiccup cradling her as she collapsed, so it made sense that he would bring her here.
 Astrid allowed herself to relax and let her strength return to her, comforted by the strong steady heart beat of Etana that was in sync with her own.
 Outside the remaining riders get guard on their weakened friends.

 "I don't trust these Vikings."
 Lizzy said from where she sat on Precious as she glared at any Viking that came too close to them.

 "I don't either, but we can't do anything until Hiccup wakes up."
 Jack replied from his perch on top of the elder's house, his hidden blades ready in case anyone tried to attack Hiccup in his weakened state.
 Toothless remained by his side, a low growl emitting from him and his tail twitching in agitation.